Looking for the best Drag Brunch in Toronto?

 Be sure to stuff your pockets with $5 bills so you can tip your favourite local qweens!
 Toronto’s Drag Queen’s are some of the hardest working performance artists in Canada.
 They regularly work into the wee hours of the morning at Toronto’s gay bars, then roll out of bed to perform in heels while crowds slurp their morning coffee.
 They’re real, live, homo heroes!

 After visiting all of the top Toronto drag brunch restaurants we were impressed with the amount of culinary diversity.
-Guests can enjoy classic brunch staples at Glad Day Bookstore, creative vegan dishes at Gladstone Hotel, Middle Eastern fare at Bar Reyna and a Peruvian/Japanese buffet at Chotto Matte.
+Guests can enjoy classic brunch staples at Glad Day Bookstore, tasty vegetarian dishes at The Drake Hotel, Middle Eastern fare at Bar Reyna and a Peruvian/Japanese buffet at Chotto Matte.

 If you’re a bonafide drag groupie, we suggest visiting each and every one of these Toronto drag brunches to find your favourite!

-The Gladstone Hotel in West Queen West first launched its Toronto Drag Brunch in November, 2018.
+The Drake Hotel in West Queen West first launched Toronto Drag Brunch in January, 2023.

 It’s safe to say the boutique hotel’s drag brunch is the most popular in Toronto.
-The celebratory Drag Queen party runs every Sunday from 11am-2pm.
+The celebratory Drag Queen party runs every Saturday with two seatings at 11am and 1:30pm.
 Seats typically sell out 4-6 weeks in advance, so brunch fans with a penchant for the art of drag should book a reservation at least a month in advance.

-The Gladstone’s Hotel’s Drag Brunch in Toronto is hosted by Miss Moço.
+The Drake Hotel’s Drag Brunch in Toronto is hosted by Miss Moço, of Drag Race Canada fame.
 Each week she’s joined by a guest queen of her choosing.

-Soo continued, “Upon arrival she walks around the room and introduces herself to each guest.
+As guests are getting seated and ordering their favourite brunch cocktails Miss Moço walks around the dining room and introduces herself to each guest.
 She learns the names of everyone celebrating a special day, such as birthdays and bachelorettes.
 Throughout the show she engages with the audience on a first name basis.
-I can’t remember the last Drag Brunch we had where there were no tears shed.
-Every Sunday is filled with special moments that come from making those personal connections in a safe and inclusive space.
-All of that, and a killer wig snatch!”
+Every Saturday is filled with special moments that come from making those personal connections in a safe and inclusive space.
+All of that, and a killer wig snatch!

-At The Gladstone Hotel’s Drag Brunch, each performance starts on an elevated stage.
-The queens also interact with the audience by dancing through the dining room.
+At The Drake’s Drag Brunch, performances take place on an elevated stage.
+The queens also interact with the audience by dancing through the dining room and sometimes even across the cocktail bar!

 499 Church St, 416-901-6600